 ***Before moving on with this article though,

-I was to stress the importance of safety.
+I want to stress the importance of safety.

-Current—or areas where current is nearby—make-up a lot of the following
+Current—or areas where current is nearby—make-up some of the following

 locational patterns.
 So please keep ice safety a top priority as you read the